AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 # Segmentation overview

 Customer Journey Analytics lets you build, manage, share, and apply powerful, focused audience segments to your reports.
-Filters let you identify subsets of persons, sessions or events based on characteristics or interactions.
-Filters are designed as codified audience insights that you can build for your specific needs, and then verify, edit, and share with other team members.
+Segments let you identify subsets of persons, sessions or events based on characteristics or interactions.
+Segments are designed as codified audience insights that you can build for your specific needs, and then verify, edit, and share with other team members.

-Filters can be based on:
+Segments can be based on:

 - attributes (browser type, device, number of visits, country, gender),
 - interactions (campaigns, keyword search, search engine),